 The above method is all that is needed for most people.
 However, if you are an advanced user with a highly customised database then you may wish to take an alternative approach.
 You can convert the entire database for use with Plant Base 2, rather than use Archive/Import.
 This is best suited where most records have been added or modified by yourself.

 For the Archive/Import method described above, only one file is used as input.
 For a complete database there are four files - main plant data plus three picture files.
 So four converter runs are needed.

 On startup the converter program will normally locate the current main database and pre-set it as a suggested input database.
 However any file may be selected.

 Note that Plant Base 1.x.x database files have the name extension ".dpb" while PB2 files are ".dpb2"

 PB2 database records have a few additional data items that are absent in PB1.
 The converter program simply adds these as empty fields.

 The "Downsize embedded images" checkbox is normally left un-ticked.
-It is only for use if preparing database files for mobile devices with small screens - for example Android phones with a 240x320 pixel display (Android edition is currently under development, it uses the same database format as PB2).
+It is only for use if preparing database files for mobile devices with small, low resolution screens - for example old Android phones with a 240x320 pixel display.
 This option is only relevant for picture libraries 1 and 2.

 Converting entire database files can take some time, especially picture libraries, Archive files are normally quite quick.